adamcharnock/django-hordak/docs/accounting-for-developers.rst

  #. **Debits decrease** the value of an account.
 Always.
 [1]_
  #. **Credits increase** the value of an account.
 Always.
 [1]_
  #.
 The sign of any **asset** or **expense** account balance is **always flipped** upon display (i.e. multiply by -1) [2]_ [3]_.
  #.
-A transaction is comprised of 1 or more credits **and** 1 or more debits (i.e. money most come from somewhere and then go somewhere).
+A transaction is comprised of 1 or more credits **and** 1 or more debits (i.e. money must come from somewhere and then go somewhere).
  #.
 The value of a transaction's debits and credits must be equal (money into transaction = money out of transaction).